Phase 1 Proposal Template v2

 - Over what period of time will the tokens be distributed for each initiative?
 Shorter timelines are preferable to longer timelines.
 Shorter timelines (on the order of weeks) allow teams to quickly demonstrate achievement of milestones, better facilitating additional grants via subsequent proposals.

-- Please list the milestones/KPIs you expect to achieve for each initiative, considering how each relates to incentivizing sustainable usage and liquidity on Optimism.
-Please keep in mind that progress towards these milestones/KPIs should be trackable.
+- Please clearly define the milestones you expect to achieve in order to receive milestone based installments.
+Please consider how each milestone relates to incentivizing sustainable usage and liquidity on Optimism.
+Progress towards each milestone must be trackable.

 - Why will incentivized users and liquidity on Optimism remain after incentives dry up?